 Solutions stabilization process development activities using the prototype vertical denitration calciner were restarted in September 1999.
-A limited volume of Pu solution has been effectively stabilized during this testing which will continue to support the use of the production calciner as a potential backup to magnesium hydroxide precipitation.
-Additionally, the PFP laboratory initiated testing of the magnesium hydroxide precipitation process for PFP Pu solutions to develop the optimum process necessary to achieve the most efficient stabilization of these materials.
+A limited volume of Pu solution was effectively stabilized during this testing which will continue to support the use of the production calciner as a potential backup to magnesium hydroxide precipitation.
+Additionally, Pacific Northwest National Laboratory and the PFP laboratory initiated testing of the magnesium hydroxide precipitation process for PFP Pu solutions to develop the optimum process necessary to achieve the most efficient stabilization of these materials.
 During the testing of the prototype calciner and the magnesium hydroxide precipitation process 100 to 400 liters of plutonium solutions may be stabilized.